 and the acquisition of knowledge on how to undertake remedial intervention and to evaluate the effects of those interventions.

 Process Diagnosis of Learning Disabilities and Remedial Teaching (2010-2011):

 Mode of instruction

-The course has the form of a work group.
-Partly, the instruction will take the format of tutorials with active student participation.
+The course has the character of a working group.
+Partly, the instruction will take the format of tutorials with active student interactions.
 On the other hand, students have to give presentations, have to come up with interesting learning problems from the literature, and have to design intervention programs for resolving learning problems.

 Written individual reports

 From January 1, 2006 the Faculty of Social Sciences has instituted the Ephorus system to be used by instructors for the systematic detection of plagiarism in students’ written work.
 Please see the information concerning fraud .

 (or the English version: Shaywitz, S. (2003).
 Overcoming dyslexia.
 New York: Vintage Books.)